Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-Any construction, alternations, removal, or demolition in the City of Lewes requires a building permit from the City.
+Any construction, alternations, removal, hardscaping, or demolition in the City of Lewes requires a building permit from the City.
+This includes pretty much everything except for painting.
 Please call 302-645-7777 ext.
 124 if you have questions regarding permitting requirements.

 Applications for new construction or renovations, alterations, or demolitions may be obtained at Lewes City Hall, 114 E. Third Street, or from our website.
 Applications are reviewed to ensure compliance with the City’s Code.
 If your property is located within the Historic District, you may need to make an application to the Historic Preservation Architectural Review Commission.
 Please contact Building Department at (302) 645-7777 x124 should you have any questions.